f41ardu/UDPExamples/README.md

 Just run MultipleUPDHandler (the receiver).

 - **Receiver**
-Lanch MultipleUPDHandlerTest and send some commands from the keynoard to the receicer on port 8889.
+Lanch MultipleUPDHandlerTest and send some commands from the keyboard to the receicer on port 8889.
 Te application will send i++ continously to port 8890.

 Commands will be resend to the sender applikation only.